-The overall aim of this one-year honours degree programme is to facilitate the development of an occupational therapy graduate who is reflective, has the ability to critically evaluate their practice, and provide client-centred, occupation-focused interventions.
+The Bachelor of Science in Occupational Therapy is one-year honours degree programme that aims to facilitate the development of an occupational therapy graduate who is reflective, has the ability to critically evaluate their practice, and provide client-centred, occupation-focused interventions.
 The course content has been designed in consultation with both occupational therapy practitioners and academics in Singapore to reflect current and developing areas of occupational therapy practice, and future developments in the Healthcare system of Singapore.

 Four modules will be delivered during the one-year programme: Advanced Occupational Therapy Theory, Advanced Occupational Therapy Practice, Context and Delivery of Practice and Healthcare Development and Delivery.
 All four modules will focus on occupational therapy theories and interventions in the practice areas of Primary Care, Mental Health, Older Adults and Cognitive Rehabilitation that can be applied across the lifespan.